 Once we have all of our meals lined up, I make a master shopping list.
 We go through each meal and every recipe, and write down every ingredient that we need.
 Then, I decide how much of each item I’ll need for a month’s supply.

 I get it all typed up into Excel, arrange it by store, and add my price-points.

 After all my work is done, I’m able to get my monthly shopping trip prepped with very little effort.
 I go through my list, and update the quantity of each item.
 I know exactly how much we’ll use because I know what we’ll be eating.

-Do you find meal planning helps you devote more time to freelancing?
+Do you find meal planning helps you devote more time to your business?

 PS: Do you need help meal planning?
 Check out the content upgrade available on this post.
-You’ll get a copy of my annual meal planner, and some ideas for simple recipes.
+You’ll get a copy of my annual meal plan planner.